jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) the amount is described in section CZ 9(1) (Available capital distribution amount: 1965 and 1985–1992).
 Disposal of shares received in a share-for-share exchange (7B) A company that sells or transfers to a person that is not associated, for consideration, shares that are capital property, and the shares were received by the company in a share-for-share exchange to which section CD 43(9) and (10) (Available subscribed capital (ASC) amount) apply, has a capital gain amount, in addition to any other capital gain amount, equal to the subscriptions amount not included, because of the application of section CD 43(10), for the relevant issue of the company’s shares in the share-for-share exchange.
-Capital gain amount: amalgamated company inheriting gain (8) An amalgamated company is treated as deriving a capital gain amount at the time of the amalgamation equal to a capital gain amount of an amalgamating company to the extent to which—
+Net capital gain: amalgamated company inheriting net capital gain (8) An amalgamated company is treated as deriving, at the time of the amalgamation, an amount (the net amount) equal to the total of the capital gain amounts, less capital loss amounts arising in the 1992–93 tax year or a later tax year, of an amalgamating company to the extent to which—
-  (a) the amalgamating company ends its existence on the amalgamation; and (b) the amalgamating company’s capital gain amount was available for distribution at the time and was not distributed to anyone other than the amalgamated company.
+  (a) the amalgamating company’s net amount was available for distribution at the time of the amalgamation; and (b) was not distributed to any person other than the amalgamated company.
+Exception when amalgamated and amalgamating company the same (8BA) Subsection (8) does not apply to an amalgamated company if the amalgamated company is the same company as the amalgamating company.
 Capital gain amount: consideration when debt remitted within economic group (8B) The amount of a debt to which section EW 46C (Consideration when debt remitted within economic group) applies does not give rise to a capital gain amount if section CD 43(6D) does not apply to it.
 Capital gain amount: FIF income calculated using fair dividend rate or cost methods